patrick-kidger/equinox/README.md

         self.weight = jax.random.normal(key, (output_size, input_size))
 ```

-After initialisation then attributes cannot be modified.
+After initialisation then attributes cannot be modified: models are immutable as per functional programming.
+(Parameter updates are made by creating a new model, not by mutating parameters in-place; see for example [`train_mlp.py`](./examples/train_mlp.py).

 It is typical to also create some methods on the class.
 As `self` will be an input parameter -- treated as a PyTree -- then these methods will get access to the attributes of the instance.
 Defining `__call__` gives an easy way to define a forward pass for a model: